-A $1 million grant, made possible by Mary’s powerful estate gift to the Community Foundation of Broward, has jump-started construction of 77 homes at Habitat for Humanity of Broward’s largest ever new neighborhood.
+A $1 million grant from the Mary N. Porter Legacy Fund at the Community Foundation of Broward has jump-started construction of 77 homes at Habitat for Humanity of Broward’s largest ever new neighborhood.

-Mary’s gift is paying for water and sewer lines, electrical lines, roads and other infrastructure at the new neighborhood on Northwest 15th Street, called A Rick Case Habitat Community.
+Mary’s Fund, created with her estate gift, is paying for water and sewer lines, electrical lines, roads and other infrastructure at the new Pompano Beach neighborhood on Northwest 15th Street, called A Rick Case Habitat Community.
 Her grant is also helping pour the foundations for 50 homes there.

-At the June 27 dedication of the first seven completed homes, evidence of Mary’s enduring influence was on display – from her name on the signs welcoming homeowners to a street named in her honor.
+At the June 27 dedication of the first seven completed homes, evidence of Mary’s enduring influence was on display – from her name on signs welcoming each homeowner, to a street named in her honor.
 Plans call for a statue of Mary to be part of a new park and playground.

-“Mary died 10 years ago, but today she is building this community,” Community Foundation of Broward President and CEO Linda Carter said at the dedication ceremony.
+“Mary died 10 years ago, but today she is building this community,” Community Foundation President and CEO Linda Carter said at the dedication ceremony.
 “Philanthropy allows you to put a mark on society.
-Mary will continue to shape the future of Broward.”
+Mary continues to shape the future of Broward.”

 Gov. Ron DeSantis joined dozens of local leaders at the dedication ceremony, thanking Habitat for Humanity and the neighborhood’s sponsors for new homes that will make a “huge, huge impact” in the push to provide more affordable housing.